prometheuxresearch/docs/docs/learn/vadalog/06-data-sources.md

 ### @bind options

-The bind command allows for the configuration of reading and writing cvs files.
+The bind command allows for the configuration of reading and writing csv files.
 The syntax is as follows:

 ``` prolog